VipanchiKatthula/VMWare-Customer-Engagement/README.md

 3. Suggest future extensions to this model that the business can incorporate to improve its performance.

 ## Data and Description
 The data consists of 700+ variables from 500+ potential customers from VMWare's web analytics team.
+As the dataset is confidential, I cannot share the data I received here on GitHub as opensource.
+However, you can always buy the project from ISB's publication content sharing website.

 ## Analysis
-The entire code for data cleaning
-Selected variables through thorough exploratory analysis.
+Selected significant variables through thorough exploratory analysis.
 Then cleaned the data in R and the code file can be accessed [here](https://github.com/VipanchiKatthula/VMWare-Customer-Engagement/blob/master/code/Project%20Code.R)